 Kamaljit’s work with WCB provides her with a unique perspective in representing injured claimants on various issues from compensation to disability pensions.

 Kamaljit is certified as both a mediator and arbitrator for civil and family law matters.

 Memberships and Associations

 Kamaljit was a member of the British Columbia Review Board from 1998 to 2010.
 From 2000 she acted as an Alternate Chair, conducting hearings and making decisions with a panel pertaining to individuals found not criminally responsible on account of a mental disorder.

 Kamaljit is connected to her heritage and enjoys participating in cultural community events.
-She is an alumni of the Indo Canadian Women’s Organization, a non-profit organization aimed at empowering and educating women South Asian community.
+She is an alumni of the Indo Canadian Women’s Association, a non-profit organization aimed at empowering and educating women South Asian community.
 She is fluent in Punjabi and speaks Hindi.